 Phyciodes tharos – Pearl Crescent

 Speyeria Cybele – Great Spangled Fritillary

 Vanessa atalanta – Red Admiral

 These butterflies are the largest insects.
-Swallowtails overwinter as pupa and when they emerge they lay their eggs on the tips of young host plant leaves.
-Eggs are usually laid singly but there are a few species that lay them in clusters.
+Swallowtails overwinter as pupa.
+When they emerge as adults, they lay their eggs on the tips of young host plant leaves.
+Eggs are usually laid singly but some species lay them in clusters.
 As a defense mechanism so birds don’t eat them, many of the caterpillars look like bird droppings.
 They also can emit a foul odor and startle predators with a brightly colored defense display that looks like the forked tongue of a snake.

 Papilio cresphontes – Giant Swallowtail

 Papilio glaucus – Eastern Tiger Swallowtail

 Papilio polyxenes – Black Swallowtail – Hodges #4159

 The butterflies in this family have spindle-shaped, ribbed eggs.
 This is unusual for other butterflies.
 They will lay them single on the host plant but there are a few, very few, that will cluster their eggs.
 When it’s time to pupate, they secure themselves with a silk thread to their host plant.

 Pieris rapae – Cabbage White – Hodges #4197